 Agentic AI Will Live With the Providers, Not in Your Server Room

 Follow the money, not the memes.
-The next platform layer isn’t “AI features” sprinkled on apps; it’s agentic systems on infrastructure you won’t own.
+The next platform layer isn’t “AI features” sprinkled on legacy apps; it’s agentic systems running on infrastructure you won’t own.
 By decade’s end, AI spend is projected to reach roughly $1.3T, compounding near 32% annually, with service providers capturing the lion’s share of infrastructure outlays as they assemble agentic platforms at scale.
 Translation: the clouds are building the rails—and most enterprises will ride them.

 Follow the Capex: $1.3T by 2029, 80% of Infra Spend Goes to Providers